 The perks of staying onsite

-On the flip side, where you sacrifice cost savings and space to stay in a Disney resort hotel, you remain in the Disney bubble.
+On the flip side, when you sacrifice cost savings and space to stay in a Disney resort hotel, you remain in the Disney bubble.
 This means you don’t have to have a car if you don’t want one.
-If you don’t drive in like we did; this is a money saver not having to pay for car rental, tolls, gas and parking at the parks since transportation is included (other than from the airport now).
+If you don’t drive in as we did; this is a money saver not having to pay for car rental, tolls, gas, and parking at the parks since transportation is included (other than from the airport now).

 It is also worth mentioning that the drive to Disney World, while only about 20 minutes away, seems a lot longer on the way back from a long day at Disney.
 It’s so much easier to just jump on a bus back to your resort.
 When going to the Magic Kingdom, it’s a big perk to be dropped off right by the entrance instead of parking at the Ticket and Transportation Center.

-Of course, now that early park entry is back, that’s a major perk, too.
+Of course, early park entry is a major perk, too.
 To be able to get into the parks early (and now any park you choose every day), you can rope drop and knock out a few rides before the parks really start to fill.

-When FastPass+ existed, the 60-day window made staying onsite a must for us, but with that gone, Disney is making it more attractive to stay offsite with the large amount of cost savings and less perks.
-The major money saver and extra space was a huge benefit for our family, but in my opinion, being onsite is best if finances allow.
+When FastPass+ existed, the 60-day window made staying onsite a must for us, but with that gone, Disney is making it more attractive to stay offsite with a large amount of cost savings and fewer perks.
+The major money saver and extra space were a huge benefit for our family, but in my opinion, being onsite is best if finances allow.
 The driving to and from the area was a major energy suck for us, especially when it came to deciding if we wanted to leave mid-day for the pool and come back at night.